 - When using an officially recognized social media channel, assume at all times that you are representing UT Tyler.
 Posting personal information on UT Tyler channels is not allowed.
 UT Tyler social media is used to represent the university.

-- Be very cautious when deleting comments.
+- Be cautious when deleting comments.
 Only comments using profanity, offensive comments or advertisements not related to the site should be deleted.
 It is not the practice of UT Tyler to censor any social media pages.

 - If you are representing UT Tyler in social media, identify yourself as a UT Tyler faculty/staff member or student representative.

-- Use of profanity/nudity is NOT allowed on UT Tyler social media accounts.
+- Use of profanity/nudity is not allowed on UT Tyler social media accounts.

 - Confidential or proprietary university information or similar information of third parties, who have shared such information with you on behalf of UT Tyler, should not be shared publicly on these social media channels.